nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

   Returns Any event having names `mom`, `dad`, or `sister`

 ### Deleting an event : `delete`
-Delete the specified events from the to-do list.
-Irreversible.<br>
+Delete the specified events from the to-do list.<br>
 Format: **`delete`**` [index 1,index 2,...]`

 > This command is capable to deleting single and multiple events.
 For multiple events, the indexes are separated by a comma. <br>